Sudolphus/pig-latin-translator/README.md

 ## Description

-_This application will take in a sentence, then return that sentence translated into pig latin._
+_This application will take in a sentence, then return that sentence translated into pig latin.
+We worked hard, and finally got the Regex working.
+Hooray!_

 ## Specs
 | Spec | Input | Output |